 How to pay

-Infrastructure charges can be paid by cash, cheque or EFTPOS (using a ‘cheque’ or ‘savings’ account).
-Payments by Mastercard or Visa will incur a credit card surcharge which is the same surcharge charged for rate payments paid by credit card.
+For ICNs issued by Council, you can pay infrastructure charges at any Regional Business Centre by cash, cheque or EFTPOS (using a cheque or savings account).
+Payments by Mastercard or Visa incur a credit card surcharge.
+The surcharge is the same charged for rate payments paid by credit card.

-Adopted Infrastructure Charges Register
+Infrastructure Charges Register

-Level 1, Brisbane Square
+Level 2, Brisbane Square

-266 George Street, Brisbane.
+266 George Street, Brisbane City

 - Infrastructure agreement fact sheet (Word - 117Kb)

-- Infrastructure agreement request notice (PDF - 78Kb)
+- Infrastructure agreement request notice (PDF - 78Kb).